This is me, trying to be a real person

 One month ago, I packed up my cat and three suitcases.
 I dragged them all onto a plane at 6AM, endured a Miami layover, and landed in Carolina, Puerto Rico.
 From the plane, I could see the small peninsula of Old San Juan, the buildings that made up Santurce, the tiny highway going between it all, and wondered which of those streets I’d been down before and which of those streets I’d come to know by heart.
 The water was so blue and the cars were so tiny; when I had visited in the past, the ground was like a playset, a toy version of a tropical city that I could loom over and enjoy, shaping my experience with my own hands.
 The vision of the island on the plane still felt like that, like something that I would have selfishly instead of something that would have me.

 It was hot when I landed, mid-afternoon, and it was hard to carry those three suitcases by myself.
 By the time my father picked me up, I was sweaty and I was overwhelmed, and I was happy because I’d been saying for so long that this was what I wanted: to move to this place that I felt I knew intimately but only in fleeting weeks once a year.
-I went into Old San Juan the next day to find a job and didn’t have the nerve to pass out any resumés.
+I went into Old San Juan the next day to find a job and had no luck.
 I couldn’t fit my dad’s yellow jeep into any of the parking garages.
-I was too scared to go to the Walmart by myself even though I needed tampons, like desperately.
+I was too scared to go to the Walmart by myself even though I needed contact solution, like, desperately.
 I cried on the drive home.
 I went to the beach the next day and got sunburned on my shoulders.
-We stopped at a food kiosk on the drive home and I ate two pastelillos con pollo, and watched a chicken peck around in the dirt next to me.
-I felt so stupid for crying the day before.
+We stopped at a food kiosk and I ate two pastelillos con pollo, and watched a chicken peck around in the dirt next to me.
+I felt stupid for crying the day before.
 The island was a place immovable that I’d been so naive to think I could squeeze what I wanted out of.

 I am a real person and this is a real life.
 I don’t need to expect anything more for myself.
 There’s nothing I’m avoiding, not really.
 I have a real job and a permanent home.
 Everything I’ve ever avoided can find me here if it wants to.
 Now that I think about it, I don’t think I’m really avoiding anything at all.
 This is perhaps one of the harder things I’ve ever done.
 And just as other hard things before, it will likely all be very worth it.